 - 1. Please provide any additional information and any comment you may have on the above mentioned allegations. - 2.
 Please provide any information about the urgent measures being taken to ensure that essential services, such as water, food supplies, electricity, sanitation, medical facilities and care, and security are provided to the residents held in the Manus Regional Processing Centre, until adequate and long-term solutions are worked out to address their specific situation.
 In this regard, please explain the hand-over arrangements in place between the Australian service providers and their successors in Papua New Guinea in order to ensure that the basic rights and humane treatment of the residents in the centre are respected.
-Please also explain how exposing asylum seekers and refugees to such conditions is in line with Papua New Guinea's international obligations. - 3.
+Please also explain how exposing asylum seekers and refugees to such conditions is in line with Australia's international obligations. - 3.
 Please describe the process of asylum claim assessment and status determination, including the access opened to the asylum seekers to be informed of their rights and to have legal assistance.
-In particular, please explain the steps taken by the Government to ensure that asylum seekers in the processing center are provided with appropriate information so as to make an informed choice and decision about their future.
+In particular, please explain the steps taken by the Government to ensure that asylum seekers in the processing center are provided with appropriate information so as to make an informed choice and decision about their future. - 4.
+Please provide any further information on resettlement options for asylum seekers and refugees, outside of Papua New Guinea, including to mainland Australia.
+Please explain how your Excellency's Government will ensure that any agreement regarding third-country resettlement is meaningful and viable in terms of numbers, timeliness and opportunities to rebuild lives.